daleonpz/Notes/fh-dortmund/01-DPS.md

 ## CPS challenges
 - Need for CPS
     - allow us to add capabilities to physical systems
-    - by merging computing and communication with physical processes, CPS brings beneficts
+    - by merging computing and communication with physical processes, CPS brings benefits
         - safer and more efficient systems
         - reduce the cost of building operating systems
         - build complex systems with new capabilities